 Give tomato soup cake a nutty crunch with chopped walnuts, pecans, or cashews in the batter or on top as a crunchy topping.

-To add a fresh spicy flavor, grate in 1-2 tbsp of fresh ginger and fold it into the cake batter.
+To add a fresh spicy flavor, grate in 1-2 tablespoon of fresh ginger and fold it into the cake batter.

 Add in some freshly shredded carrots for a tomato soup carrot cake for Easter.